Perfume Genius

 Michael Alden Hadreas (born September 25, 1981), better known by his stage name Perfume Genius, is an American singer, songwriter, and musician.
-Hadreas's music explores topics including sexuality, his personal struggle with Crohn's disease, domestic abuse, and the dangers faced by gay men in contemporary society.
+Hadreas's indie music stylistically explores pop and rock with various influences and atmospheres.
+The themes in his music have included sexuality, his personal struggle with Crohn's disease, domestic abuse, and the dangers faced by gay men in contemporary society.

 Early years

-Hadreas is of Greek descent and was born in Des Moines, Iowa, moving to the suburbs of Seattle, Washington at age 6 or 7.
-Hadreas studied painting in school and took piano lessons as a child.
-His mother was a special education teacher, and is now an assistant principal at a middle school.
+Hadreas is of Greek descent and was born in Des Moines, Iowa, and moved to the suburbs of Seattle, Washington, at age 6 or 7.
+He studied painting in school and took piano lessons as a child.
+His mother was a special education teacher and is now an assistant principal at a middle school.
 His parents divorced when he was a teenager.

-Growing up, Hadreas was the only openly gay student at his school, and he received death threats that were ignored by the school administration.
+Hadreas was the only openly gay student at his school, and he received death threats that were ignored by the school administration.
 He dropped out of high school during his senior year.
-Two years after dropping out, he was attacked by several young men in his neighborhood.
+Two years later, he was attacked by several young men in his neighborhood.
 He moved to Williamsburg, Brooklyn, and worked as a doorman for a club in the East Village.
 In 2005, Hadreas returned home to Seattle and began recording music.
 In 2008, Hadreas set up a MySpace page under the name Perfume Genius, beginning his music career.
 The moniker comes from the genius perfume-maker in Tom Tykwer's 2006 movie Perfume: The Story of a Murderer.

 Career

 Early releases

 Hadreas's debut album, Learning, was released on June 21, 2010, through Turnstile Records in Europe and Matador Records in the United States.
 Many of the tracks for Learning were recorded in Hadreas's home.
-The album quickly received critical acclaim, including an 8.2 out of 10 score from Pitchfork.
+The album received critical acclaim, including an 8.2 out of 10 score from Pitchfork.

 He performed his first live show at The Vera Project in Seattle, where he opened for A Sunny Day in Glasgow.
-Hadreas brought on pianist, Alan Wyffels, to play for the album tour.
-Hadreas would go on to date Wyffels.
-Wyffels has continued to perform with Hadreas in recordings and live shows.
+Hadreas brought on pianist Alan Wyffels to play for the album tour; the two would later date.
+Wyffels has continued to perform with Hadreas live and on recordings.

 Hadreas's second album, Put Your Back N 2 It, was released on February 20, 2012.
-Again, Hadreas received praise from music critics and fans alike for the sonic intimacy his music achieved.
+Again, Hadreas received praise from music critics and fans alike.

 The promotional video for the album, featuring Hadreas and pornographic actor Arpad Miklos embracing each other, was deemed unsafe for family viewing by YouTube.

+In 2013 he featured on Cate Le Bon's album Mug Museum performing guest vocals on "I Think I Knew".